RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

 We will begin the semester in "staggered hybrid" mode, but several things could happen during the semester that might alter this setup.
 Here are the initial plans for the most likely of those things.

 **If the entire university goes fully online:** In this case, **all F2F meetings will be replaced by synchronous online meetings**, still split into Red (MW) and Blue (TR) groupings.
-We will also introduce **an option to participate in the course asynchronously**, so that those with issues with asychronous online participation can still participate in activities.
+We will also introduce **an option to participate in the course asynchronously**, so that those with issues with sychronous online participation can still participate in activities.
 No other changes will be made.

 **If the professor cannot be on campus due to self-quarantine, but not because of illness:** (For example, if my kids or wife get sick or my daily self-assessment directs me to stay at home) In this case, we will follow the plan above for if the university goes fully online: **F2F meetings will be replace by synchronous online meetings, and an asynchronous option will be introduced**.